3D Printed Bikes: Riding into the Future

 As well as different parts, 3D printed bike accessories are a great way to add customizations and practical additions.
 These additions include water bottle holders, cell carriers, or even speakers that attach directly to the frame.

 Most accessories are simple enough, but creative 3D printed bike additions can be found all over the internet.
 Some of our favorites include a 3D printed water bottle holder with additional slots for bananas, a 3D printed stereo speaker system that attaches to the handlebars, and a beer bottle holder.

 Avid cyclists highlight customizability as one of the best reasons to own a bike.
 3D printed mudguards and valve caps are an excellent way to make your bike your own.

 Fans have also designed 3D printable parasol/umbrella holders, carry handles for folding bikes, and even a handlebar-mounted bubble machine as a fun 3D printed part that’s not practical but adds a little whimsy to your cycling route.

 3D Printed Bike Accessories for Accessibility

-As well as these cool and practical additions, 3D printed bike accessories can also add accessibility.
+As well as these cool and practical additions, custom bike accessories can also add accessibility.
 3D printing artist and designer Kurt Boutilier has released several add-ons for bikes that can be 3D printed and modified for any use.

 All of Boutilier’s CAD models for 3D printed bike accessories for the handicapped are available for free here.

 The true benefits of 3D printing bikes are still to be confirmed.
-While companies such as Matterhackers and Arevo are still optimistic about the future of strong, durable carbon fiber filaments in bicycle production; the future of the industry lies in the further development of these materials.
+While companies such as Matterhackers and Arevo are still optimistic about the future of strong, durable carbon fiber filaments in bicycle production all over the world; the future of the industry lies in the further development of these materials.

 Matterhackers have been using NylonX to make 3D printed bike parts, saying ‘When you need something that is going to be facing some strain and has to be tough, NylonX is our material of choice.’